woocommerce/qit-documentation/docs/environment/01-getting-started.md

 - **--volumes**: Map local directories to your test environment, useful for plugin/theme development.
 - **--php_extensions**: Customize the PHP environment with necessary extensions.
 - **--object_cache**: Enable Redis Object Cache for advanced testing scenarios.

-## Next Steps

-- Learn how to create and use configuration files in [Creating Configuration Files](environment/creating-config-files.md).
-- Configure your environment with the [Configuration Options](environment/configuration-options.md).
-- Learn how to extend your environment with premium plugins and themes in [Installing Plugins From Other Sources](environment/installing-plugins-other-sources.md).

-We're excited to see how QIT Local Test Environment streamlines your WordPress testing.
-Happy coding!

-## Support

-For support open an issue on the [QIT GitHub repository](https://github.com/woocommerce/qit-cli/issues).